Mohamed1Tork/orders-analysis-dashboard/README.md

      -  total profit
      -  total quantities of products that have been sold
      -  the profit margin with an indictor that shows whether you are increased or not comparing to the the last year.
-3) generating charts :
+2) generating charts :
    - Margin % By Region
    - Bottom 5 States By Margin %
    - Bottom 5 Cities By Margin %
    - Total Profit Per Quarter
    - Margin % Per Segement
    - Top 10 Products By Profit
-   - Sales by Month
    - Total Sales By Quarter

-4) making slicers to fliter the data over :
+3) making slicers to fliter the data over :
    - year
-   - category
    - state
    - region